-A: As of November 1, 2014, Metro’s facilities will no longer accept regular or waxed cardboard as part of its commercial composting program.
-As of March 1, 2015, only food scraps will be accepted.
-Items such as compostable serviceware, paper towels and other paper products will not be accepted.
-Transparent and semi-transparent BPI-certified compostable bags will be the only non-food items allowed.
+As of March 1, 2015, only food scraps will be accepted in Portland’s business compost program.
+Items such as waxed or regular cardboard, compostable serviceware, paper towels and other paper products will no longer be accepted.
+All food scraps with “more than a trivial amount” of any non-food item will be sent to the landfill.Coffee filters, tea bags, and BPI-certified compostable bags are the only non-food items allowed.

-A: As the commercial food scraps program has grown, so has the volume of non-food items.
+As the business compost program has grown, so has the volume of non-food items.
 These non-food items have reached such a quantity that they are very difficult to handle at local processing facilities.

 The bio-methane and composting facilities that process food scraps from Metro Central Transfer Station will have much greater certainty that they will receive the quality of raw materials they need to manufacture their products in a cost-effective manner.